-Bob Whitesel (D.Min., Ph.D., BobWhitesel.com) is professor of missional leadership and founding professor of the fastest growing seminary in North America: Wesley Seminary at Indiana Wesleyan University (WesleySeminary.com)
+Bob Whitesel (D.Min., Ph.D., BobWhitesel.com) is an award-winning author on church health, founding professor and former professor of missional leadership of Wesley Seminary at Indiana Wesleyan University and for 30 years the president of Leadership.church (formerly ChurchHealth.net)

-He is a sought after speaker, church growth consultant and award-winning writer on missional leadership, church change and church growth; who has been called by a national magazine: “the key spokesperson on change theory in the church today.”
+He is a sought after church coach, speaker, growth consultant and award-winning writer on missional leadership, church change and church growth; who has been called by a national magazine: “the key spokesperson on change theory in the church today.”

 He holds two earned doctorates (D.Min. and Ph.D.) from Fuller Theological Seminary in Pasadena, CA where he was awarded “The Donald McGavran Award for Outstanding Scholarship in Church Growth.”